 Geoff grew up in Edmonton, Alberta where he obtained his Bachelor of Science degree (honours) and Master of Science degree (Neuroscience) from the University of Alberta in 1999 and 2002 respectively.
 While completing his studies, he had the opportunity to work as a child support worker for the Edmonton Women’s Shelter, volunteer on the Province’s 100th Anniversary Strategy Committee, and teach undergraduate students introductory cell biology.
 In 2001, Geoff received a certificate of excellence in teaching.

 Following completion of his Master’s degree, Geoff worked as a medical researcher in the Department of Pharmacology at the University of Alberta under the tutelage of Dr. Edwin Daniel.
 During this time, Geoff managed projects, personnel and laboratory equipment, and authored and co-authored numerous articles for publication in scientific journals.

-Geoff also volunteers his time as a supervising lawyer for the Probono Canada Human Rights Project, a sessional instructor for the University of Calgary's Trial Advocacy Course, a facilitator and evaluator for the CPLED program, and a willing actor for the Law Day mock trials.
-Geoff is also the first male board member of WIFTA, where he hopes to contribute to the further development of women in film and television in Alberta.
+Geoff also volunteers his time as a supervising lawyer for the Pro Bono Canada Human Rights Project, a facilitator and evaluator for the CPLED program, and a willing actor for the Law Day mock trials.
+Geoff was recently recognized by Pro Bono Students Canada as an Outstanding Lawyer in 2016.